 - Finally, when your bird is begging so badly for a bite - give in.
 And, as your bird consumes those first several bites, continue eating along with him, still oohing and aahing about how delicious and wonderful this mix is.
 Repeat this process several times throughout the day just.

 - Once your bird is excited about eating the warm food, sprinkle just a pinch of FeatheredUp! on the moist food.
 Just enough that your bird gets accustomed to the look, feel, and taste of the product.
 Continue with the game of eating the product in front of your bird and acting like it's just the most delicious thing in the world.

-- Now you can slowly increase the amount of supplement to the proper dosage for your pet, because you’ve taught it to accept the supplement.
+- Once your pet becomes accustomed to the look, taste, and feel of the supplement, slowly increase the amount of supplement to the proper dosage for your pet, because you’ve taught it to accept the supplement.